 Levels of Service (We provide) We will know we are meeting the Level of Service Current Performance We will work with resource users, stakeholder groups and the public to promote environmentally responsible behaviour, to encourage soil conservation and riparian planting, to maintain and enhance biodiversity compliant] The level of community support for Council's environmental education projects and events is rated as fairly satisfied or better through Target not met.
 The increase in non-compliant reflects minor omissions in paperwork through to minor on-site ponding.
 All have been resolved.
-The following table provided in the report showed a comparison of the compliance rates from the 2005/2006, 2006/2007, 2007/2008-2008/2008, 2010-2011 surveys (just 37 farms surveyed) and more recent 2012/2013 (34 farms) those statistics are not included in the figure below.
+The following table provided in the report showed a comparison of the compliance rates from the 2005/2006, 2006/2007, 2007/2008-2008/2009, 2010-2011 surveys with this survey.
+Due to the interrupted surveys of 2009/2010 survey (just 37 farms surveyed) and more recent 2012/2013 (34 farms) those statistics are not included in the figure below.
 We will implement the provisions of the Regional Pest Management Strategy in operations in accordance with requirements of The Annual report on Pest Management Operations was reported to the 26 September 2013 Environment and Planning Meeting.
 The current year's Pest Management Annual Report is to be released in September 2014.
 Target met.

 Levels of Service (We provide) We will know we are meeting the Level of Service Current Performance Tasman and in Nelson to ensure that pests included in the Strategy are managed to minimise their impact on our productive sector and our natural areas.
-Annual report tabled to Council or a Council committee by 30
+Annual report tabled to Council or a Council committee by 30 November]